hashintel/hash/packages/libs/error-stack/README.md

 ![](https://github.com/hashintel/hash/blob/8ed55bd73045fba83a7ea2e199b31d5b829537b9/packages/libs/error-stack/assets/full.png?raw=true)

+## Usage

-Please see the [documentation] for a full description.
+Please see the [documentation].

-For more examples, please check out the [examples](./examples) folder.
+For more examples of `error-stack` in use, please check out the [examples](https://github.com/hashintel/hash/tree/main/packages/libs/error-stack/examples) folder.

+## Contributors

+`error-stack` was created and is maintained by [HASH](https://hash.dev/).
+As an open-source project, we gratefully accept external contributions and have published a [contributing guide](https://github.com/hashintel/hash/blob/main/CONTRIBUTING.md) that outlines the process.
+If you have questions, please reach out to us on our [Discord server](https://hash.ai/discord).

+## License

+Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE.md) or [MIT license](LICENSE-MIT.md) at your option.

+For more information about contributing to this crate, see our top-level [CONTRIBUTING](https://github.com/hashintel/hash/blob/main/CONTRIBUTING.md) policy.